Cait O'Riordan

-Caitlín O'Riordan (born 4 January 1965) is a British musician of Irish and Scottish descent.
-She played bass guitar for the Irish punk/folk band the Pogues from 1983 to 1986.
-She later played with Elvis Costello (her husband from 1986 to 2002) as well as several other projects.
+Caitlín O'Riordan (born 4 January 1965) is a British musician.
+She played bass guitar for the Pogues from 1983 to 1986.
+She later played with Elvis Costello as well as Bush Tetras and several other projects.
 She uses the name Rocky O'Riordan on social media and for her Sirius-XM radio show, The Rocky O'Riordan Show.

-Biography
+Early life

 Caitlín O'Riordan was born in Nigeria to Irish and Scottish parents, who moved to London when the Nigerian Civil War broke out in 1967.
-She heard the Nips' song "Gabrielle" on the radio in 1979, and subsequently met future Pogues' frontman Shane MacGowan, who was working at Rocks Off Records, where she went to purchase the record.
+She rarely saw her father who was away on business; her mother raised the four children.
+She heard the Nips' song "Gabrielle" on the radio in 1979, and subsequently met Nips singer and future Pogues frontman Shane MacGowan, who was working at Rocks Off Records where she went to purchase the record.
+She left her home in 1981 at age 16 as soon as it was possible, and stayed in various Soho hostels.

+Career

-In 1982, she was invited by MacGowan to join his newly forming band Pogue Mahone.
+In 1982, she was invited by MacGowan to join his newly forming band Pogue Mahone as the bass guitarist.
+She owned a bass but had not played it until the invitation.
 She appeared on the group's first two albums, Red Roses for Me and Rum Sodomy & the Lash, the EP Poguetry in Motion, and several early singles, before leaving in 1986.
 Besides playing bass, she provided vocals for "I'm a Man You Don't Meet Every Day" on Rum Sodomy & the Lash, and for "Haunted" on the soundtrack to Alex Cox's film Sid and Nancy.
 The Pogues' most commercially successful song, "Fairytale of New York" from If I Should Fall from Grace with God, was written as a duet for O'Riordan and MacGowan, but the band eventually recorded it with Kirsty MacColl singing the female part.
 O'Riordan and Costello are mentioned in the lyrics to "Fiesta" from If I Should Fall from Grace with God.

 In 1983, she became the singer in Darryl Hunt's jazz band Pride of the Cross.
-Hunt had originally planned to ask Wendy May of the Boothill Foot Tappers to be the singer.
-When he told O'Riordan, she laughed at him and said she ought to do it.
-At the audition the band told her that she couldn't sing.
+Hunt was familiar to her as a roadie for the Pogues.
 During her time with Pride of the Cross, she sang lead on their only single, "Tommy's Blue Valentine".

-She acted in the 1987 Alex Cox film, Straight to Hell, as the singing dancehall girl Slim McMahon, and also in the 1988 Frank Deasy film The Courier.
+O'Riordan acted in the 1987 Alex Cox film, Straight to Hell, as the singing dancehall girl Slim McMahon, and also in the 1988 Frank Deasy film, The Courier.